shashikumar04433/DevOps-/Terraform/Secret_Manager_using _HashiCorp_Vault.md

-## Secret Management using hashicore valut or aws secret manager:
+## Secret Management using hashicorp valut or aws secret manager:

-    Steps for set-up the hashicore-vault:
+    Steps for set-up the hashicorp-vault: